Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Races/Creature/Talaaxi.md

 nature, building constructions and tools that let them rather integrate with environment than separate themselves from it.
 Talaaxi have established great connection with creatures and are skilled with taming them, using for various purposes.
-The art of taming is very personal, as creatures are also seen by Talaaxi as equal beings who are a link to gods, meaning the whole process is very personal.
+The art of taming is very individual, as creatures are also seen by Talaaxi as equal beings who are a link to gods, meaning the whole process holds personal significance.
 The deities of Talaaxi have also a lot of features derived from local creatures, most notably birds.
-The religion itself is somewhat formal, but also colourful, expressive and have ascensive manner.
+The religion itself is somewhat formal, but also colourful, expressive and has ascensive manner.

 They are rather proud, which can be seen through their monumental architecture.
 In their native areas ancient dams, viaducts and gardens can be found, maintained for centuries since their